Rundu

-Rundu is the capital and largest city of the Kavango-East Region in northern Namibia.
-It lies on the border with Angola on the banks of the Kavango River about 1000 m above sea level.
+Rundu is the capital and the largest city of the Kavango-East Region in northern Namibia.
+It lies on the border with Angola on the banks of the Kavango River, about 1000 m above sea level.
 Rundu's population is growing rapidly.
-The 2001 census counted 36,964 inhabitants; and for the 2011 census it has climbed to 63,430.
+The 2001 census counted 36,964 inhabitants; and for the 2011 census it climbed to 63,430.

 History

-In 1936, it became the seat of the local governor as it replaced Nkurenkuru as capital of the Kavango district.
-The town has since grown into a multilingual city of the Kavango region by then now is for Kavango East and only recently its official status was changed to that of a town.
+In 1936, it became the seat of the local governor, replacing Nkurenkuru as the capital of the Kavango district.
+Since then, it has grown into a multilingual city of the Kavango region.
+Its official status was changed to that of a town.

-Since 1993, its St. Mary's Cathedral is the episcopal seat of the Roman Catholic Apostolic Vicariate of Rundu.
+Since 1993, St. Mary's Cathedral has been the episcopal seat of the Roman Catholic Apostolic Vicariate of Rundu.

 Politics

-Rundu is governed by a town council that has seven seats.

-The 2015 local authority election was won by SWAPO which gained five seats (6,973 votes).
+Rundu is governed by a town council with seven seats.
+The 2015 local authority election was won by SWAPO, which gained five seats (6,973 votes).
 One seat each went to the local Rundu Concerned Citizens Association (1,043 votes) and the All People's Party (APP, 973 votes).
 SWAPO also won the 2020 local authority election, obtaining 3,548 votes and gaining four seats.
 One seat each went to the Rundu Concerned Citizens Association (863 votes), the Rundu Urban Community Commission (386 votes), and the Independent Patriots for Change (IPC), an opposition party formed in August 2020, that gained 321 votes.

 Geography

 Localities

 Many of Rundu's residents live in shacks.
-In 2020 the town had a total of 18,219 of these informal housing structures, accommodating more than 76,000 inhabitants, more than the most recent (2011) census reported as total population figure.
+In 2020, the town had 18,219 informal housing structures, accommodating more than 76,000 inhabitants more than the most recent (2011) census reported as the total population figure.

-The oldest houses in Rundu are located in the Katutura area.
-These houses are mainly two bedroom homes with large backyards even though they are situated next to the central business district.
+The oldest houses in Rundu are in the Katutura area.
+The houses are mainly two-bedroom homes with large backyards, even though they are situated next to the central business district.